 Mid-range: Powering the Galaxy A series

-This is the firm’s first mid-range 5G chipset, offering support for sub-6Ghz 5G networks.
-Unlike the high-end Exynos 990, you aren’t getting mmWave support here.
-The rest of the spec sheet is very respectable though, featuring an octa-core CPU (two Cortex-A77 cores and six Cortex-A55 cores), a Mali-G76 MP5 GPU, and an NPU for machine learning tasks.
+The previous star of Samsung’s mid-tier portfolio was 2020’s Exynos 980, and it still seems pretty capable in 2021.
+The 8nm chipset was Samsung’s first mid-range 5G processor, albeit only offering support for sub-6GHz networks.
+The rest of the spec sheet is respectable enough, featuring an octa-core CPU (two Cortex-A77 cores and six Cortex-A55 cores), a Mali-G76 MP5 GPU, and an NPU for machine learning tasks.

-There’s a pretty big performance gap to the next major mid-range Samsung chips, the Exynos 9609, 9610 and Exynos 9611.
-These SoCs share a lot in common, such as the CPU layout (four Cortex-A73 cores and four Cortex-A53 cores), an older GPU (Mali-G72 MP3), 10nm designs and Bluetooth 5 support.
+Moving down a tier, and we’ve got the significantly less impressive Exynos 9609, 9610, and 9611.
+These SoCs share a lot in common, such as the CPU layout (four older Cortex-A73 cores and four Cortex-A53 cores), an older GPU (Mali-G72 MP3), 10nm designs and Bluetooth 5 support.
 The CPU layout in particular is roughly comparable to a flagship CPU from 2017, but the GPU is definitely more budget-focused.

 |Modem||2550Mbps down, |